 - Be sure to also do so in proper ventilation.

 - Spray paint the candlestick, glass plate, and wooden ball in your color of choice.
 Also, do so in a well-ventilated area.

-- Allow sufficient drying time (24-hours is also recommended, but follow instructions on paint canister).
+- Allow sufficient drying time (24 hours is also recommended, but follow instructions on the paint canister).

 - Turn the clear, glass candle holder upside down.

 - Use strong adhesive to attach the painted wooden ball to the center of the bottom.

 - Let cure according to the instructions on the glue bottle.